josherick/keyvalue-struct-mapper/README.md

 // Data provider and consumer for mapper. type staticStructMapper string

-func (s staticStructMapper) ProcessKey(key string) string {
+// Do any processing you'd like to the key specified in the struct tag.
+For example, here, we are substituting an ID. func (s staticStructMapper) ProcessKey(key string) string {
 	return strings.Replace(key, "%s", string(s), -1)
 }

 // Called for each key in the struct after calling Unmarshal.
-// Returns a value from data store (in this case, stati func (staticStructMapper) Get(key string) (string, bool) {
+// Returns a value from data store (in this case, a static value). func (staticStructMapper) Get(key string) (string, bool) {
 	store := map[string]string{
 		"test_string":                     "mystring",